- Normal precautions

 It is prohibited to import alcohol or pork products into Iran.
 The sale and consumption of alcohol in Iran is strictly forbidden and penalties can be severe.

-Photography near military, government installations and many other areas is strictly prohibited and you may see warning signs displayed to this effect.
+Photography or the flying of drones near military, government installations and many other areas is strictly prohibited.
 Any transgression may result in detention and serious criminal charges.
 Be aware that sensitive government buildings and facilities may be hard to identify so take extreme care when taking photographs in any areas that are anything other than very obvious tourist attractions.

 Natural disasters and climate